 For additional reading pertaining specifically to Christianity and Circumcision see this page of resources.

-A complete listing of resources regarding circumcision (books, articles, online sites) can be found here.
+Additional resources regarding circumcision (books, articles, online sites) can be found here.